-Environmental Performance Outcome Implement monitoring programs to assess and report on the impact, extent, severity, persistence and recovery of sensitive receptors contacted by a spill Response Strategy Control Measures Performance Standards Measurement criteria Scientific Monitoring Response preparedness Maintenance of Monitoring Service Provider contract for scientific monitoring services Maintain access to specialist monitoring personnel and equipment by maintaining contract with Monitoring Service Provider throughout activity Contract with monitoring service provider Capability reports from Monitoring Service Provider Obtain monthly capability reports from Monitoring Service Provider Capability reports Water quality monitoring vessels Maintenance of vessel specification for water quality monitoring vessels Vessel specification Response implementation
+Environmental Performance Outcome Implement monitoring programs to assess and report on the impact, extent, severity, persistence and recovery of sensitive receptors contacted by a spill Response Strategy Control Measures Performance Standards Measurement Criteria Scientific Monitoring Response Preparedness Response Preparedness Maintenance of Monitoring Service Provider contract for scientific monitoring services Maintain access to specialist monitoring personnel and equipment by maintaining contract with Monitoring Service Provider throughout activity Contract with monitoring service provider Capability reports from Monitoring Service Provider Obtain monthly capability reports from Monitoring Service Provider Capability reports Water quality monitoring vessels Maintenance of vessel specification for water quality monitoring vessels Vessel specification Oil and water quality monitoring equipment Oil sampling kits located at Exmouth, Dampier and Varanus Island Evidence of deployment to site Response Implementation Activate Scientific Monitoring Plans Initiation criteria of SMPs will be reviewed during the preparation of the initial IAP and subsequent IAPs; and if any criteria are met, relevant SMPs will be activated Incident Action Plan and Incident Log If any SMPs are activated, the subsequent activation of MSP is to follow the process outlined in the Santos Oil Spill Scientific Monitoring Standby and Response Manual (EA-00-RI-10162) Incident Log

-Table 14-4: Environmental Performance - Scientific Monitoring
+Table 14-4: Environmental performance - scientific monitoring

-Environmental Performance Outcome Implement monitoring programs to assess and report on the impact, extent, severity, persistence and recovery of sensitive receptors contacted by a spill Response Strategy Control Measures Performance Standards Measurement criteria Activate Scientific Monitoring Plans Initiation criteria of SMPs will be reviewed during the preparation of the initial IAPs and subsequent IAPs; and if any criteria are met, relevant SMPs will be activated Incident Action Plan and Incident Log If any SMPs are activated, the subsequent activation of Monitoring Service Provider is to follow the process outlined in the Santos Oil Spill Scientific Monitoring Standby and Response Manual (EA-00-RI-10162) Incident Log Monitoring Service Provider shall commence activation process within 30 mins of initial notification form being received from Santos Monitoring Service Provider records Santos personnel to support Monitoring Service Provider through the provision of operational monitoring information and relative location of sensitive receptors to the spill Incident Log and Monitoring Service Provider records Mobilisation of minimum requirements for initial scientific monitoring operations Minimum requirements mobilised in accordance with Table 14-3 Incident log
+Environmental Performance Outcome Implement monitoring programs to assess and report on the impact, extent, severity, persistence and recovery of sensitive receptors contacted by a spill Response Strategy Control Measures Performance Standards Measureme Criteria MSP shall commence activation process within 30 mins of initial notification form being received from Santos Monitoring Service Provider records Santos personnel to support MSP through the provision of operational monitoring information and relative location of sensitive receptors to the spill Incident Log and Monitoring Service Provider records Mobilisation of minimum requirements for initial scientific monitoring operations Minimum requirements mobilised in accordance with Table 14-3 .
+Incident Log

-15 Spill Response Termination
+15 Response termination

-The decision to terminate the spill response is made in consultation with the relevant Control Agency/s, Jurisdictional Authorities and other Statutory Authorities that play an advisory role (e.g. DBCA).
+The decision to terminate the spill response is made in consultation with the relevant Control Agency/s, Jurisdictional Authorities and other Statutory Authorities that play an advisory role.
 This decision will be made with consideration of:

-- + the efficacy and benefit of current response options; - + any potential for additional pollution; - + any potential for additional environmental damage caused by further clean-up efforts; and - + an assessment of prevailing weather conditions that can increase risk to response teams or increase the efficacy in weathering hydrocarbon.
+- + The efficacy and benefit of current response options - + Any potential for additional pollution - + Any potential for additional environmental damage caused by further clean-up efforts - + An assessment of prevailing weather conditions that can increase risk to response teams or increase the efficacy in weathering hydrocarbon.